How Consumer Buying Trends Have Evolved in the Automotive Industry

 How has video influenced the car shopping experience?

 Video has surpassed being the “up-and-coming” trend, and is here to stay.
 69% of people who used YouTube while buying a car were influenced by it- that is more than TV, newspapers, or magazines.
-Not only do videos bring in a high ROI, they are also in extremely high demand for consumers.
-The types of videos car buyers watch includes spec and features videos, test drives, and vehicle interior and exterior walk throughs.
+Not only does video marketing bring in a high ROI, they are also in extremely high demand for consumers.
+The types of videos car buyers watch includes spec and features videos, test drives, and vehicle interior & exterior walk throughs.

 Who is buying new cars?